Did your Aloe Vera roots break off?

 However, if the plant is small, you should consider using the water propagation method.
 It will have more chances of forming roots at the bottom.

-If not, you can go ahead and plant it in a different planter altogether.
+If not, plant it in a different planter altogether.

 You can use water or soil propagation methods to regrow roots in your Aloe Vera plant.